Ladies of the Big House

 Ladies of the Big House is a 1931 American pre-Code drama film directed by Marion Gering and written by Ernest Booth, William Slavens McNutt and Grover Jones.
 The film stars Sylvia Sidney, Gene Raymond, Wynne Gibson, Earle Foxe, Rockliffe Fellowes, Purnell Pratt and Frank Sheridan.
 The film was released on December 26, 1931, by Paramount Pictures.

 Plot

-Young florist Kathleen Storm (Sylvia Sidney) is instantly the object of desire of a young man standing in front of the shopwindow, where she is arranging flowers.
+Young florist Kathleen Storm is instantly the object of desire of a young man standing in front of the shopwindow, where she is arranging flowers.
 They have two wonderful weeks in their life together before they marry.
-The same day her criminal ex-boyfriend Kid Athens (Earle Foxe), who heard about her wedding, decides to frame her and her new husband.
-She and her husband Standish (Gene Raymond) end up in prison.
+The same day her criminal ex-boyfriend Kid Athens, who heard about her wedding, decides to frame her and her new husband.
+She and her husband Standish end up in prison.
 He is sentenced to death penalty on a charge of murder and she to a life sentence.
-In prison she meets a woman, Susie Thompson (Wynne Gibson), who was Kid Athens' girlfriend before her, who after an initial raging jealousy ends up helping her to tell the authorities the truth about Kid Athens and she and her husband's innocence.
+In prison she meets a woman, Susie Thompson, who was Kid Athens' girlfriend before her, who after an initial raging jealousy ends up helping her to tell the authorities the truth about Kid Athens and she and her husband's innocence.
 Justice wins and the couple can finally have a honeymoon on a ship.